All Episodes

 They are rising up.

-And Sean, I want to let you know, four years ago you flipped me.
+And, Sean, I want to let you know: four years ago, you flipped me.

 You flipped me.

-Literally, I listened to you every day, and you flipped me.
+And the way that you eloquently broke down what was happening to Trump, literally, I listened to you every day, and you flipped me.

-And I believe there's thousands of people like me.
+And I believe there are 10,000 people like me.

 I hear an optimism in your voice.